 Moderate drinkers live longer in general than either abstainers or alcohol abusers.
 That is, moderate alcohol consumption increases longevity or length of life.

 B. Studies of Women

 D. Studies of Women and Men

-It does this largely by improving health and reducing the risk of major causes of death.
+It does so largely by improving health and reducing the risk of major causes of death.

 For example, moderately drinking alcohol reduces risk of death from cardiovascular diseases by almost half.
-That alone has a major impact on lengthening life.
+So that alone has a major impact on lengthening life.
 And cardiovascular diseases cause about half of deaths in much of the world.

 In addition, moderate drinkers are generally less likely to suffer other diseases such as these.

 - Gallbladder disease

 - Kidney stones